Fruited Chili Crisp

 Makes A Great Gift

 I love making homemade food gifts to give away as Christmas gifts.
-This recipe for fruited chili crisp, in particular, is great for the adventurous food lover on your list.
+This homemade chili crisp gift, in particular, is great for the adventurous food lover on your list.
 Package in a jar with a tight-fitting lid.

 Here are some other food gifts from the kitchen to consider making: